thu105/NimGame/README.md

       * ask user if he wants to play again
         * if yes, make new connection and repeat the entire move
         * if no, end the client program
+* List of features implemented:
+  * GameMatch.java is implemented.
+(More documentations will be added later)
+  * NimBoard.java is implemented.
+* List of unfinished features:
+  * NimClient.java is in the process
+  * Have not started on NimServer.java and ClientHandler.java
+  * Will implement an AI for clients to play against if there is enough time.